+Writing Seminar

-WRIT 091 Writing Seminar No Credit [] () The power of language to extend, shape, inspire, and clarify what we think and how we communicate is at the heart of the pre-term writing seminar.
+The power of language to extend, shape, inspire, and clarify what we think and how we communicate is at the heart of the pre-term writing seminar.
 During this intensive workshop, students explore a wide range of reading and writing experiences: creative, analytical, reflective, and experimental.
 Students strengthen their skills in reading, writing, and thinking, and learn to communicate their ideas effectively and appreciate the various stages in the writing process.

-WRIT 099 Phase Four Writing Seminar No Credit [] () A required course for students who have not completed phase four of the all-college writing requirement within 89 quarter hours and who have been red flagged two or more times.
+Phase Four Writing Seminar No Credit

+A required course for students who have not completed phase four of the all-college writing requirement within 60 semester hours and who have been red-flagged two or more times.
 The purposes of this course are to assess writing strengths and needs and to work with writing faculty to achieve phase four competencies as soon as possible.

-WRIT 120 Reading Words and the World 3.0 SH [GESS] () This course focuses on the ethnographic study of reading behavior in social contexts.
+Reading Words and the World

+This course focuses on the ethnographic study of reading behavior in social contexts.
 Students will read ethnographic studies, do ethnographic research, write life stories, discuss findings, and work with others to apply reading theory to success and survival in social contexts.
 Students will also examine reading behaviors that contribute to success and survival in college.

-WRIT Fundamentals of Acad Writing 2.0 SH 151 [1 ()
+Fundamentals of Acad Writing 2.0 SH